finos/FDC3/README.md

 ## Web

 For web applications to be FDC3-enabled, they need to run in the context of an agent that makes the FDC3 API available to the application.
-This desktop agent is also responsible for lauching and co-ordinating applications.
+This desktop agent is also responsible for launching and co-ordinating applications.
 It could be a browser extension, web app, or full-fledged desktop container framework.

 ### Example